On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

 \subsection{Knowledge and Semantic Information}

-We define knowledge as organized information that LLMs can encode and utilize for reasoning, aligning with epistemological concepts while maintaining mathematical rigor.
-In other words, knowledge, much like energy in physics, is a quantity we can use to perform work of reasoning.
-Information is a (measure of) potential for uncertainty reduction effort in a given context.
+If we define knowledge as organized information that AI models can encode and utilize for reasoning, then, much like low-entropy energy in physics, it becomes a quantity used to perform the work of reasoning.
+Information, in turn, represents the potential to reduce uncertainty in a given context.
+This pragmatist perspective treats knowledge as a space of organized patterns accessible to computational transformations.
+This is the perspective we will adopt, and we will now present formal definitions of these ideas.

-\begin{definition}[Knowledge Space] Knowledge is a metric space $\mathcal{K}$ with distance function $d_{\mathcal{K}}$ that collects all facts, concepts, and relationships that can be encoded by an LLM. \end{definition} For model $\mathcal M$ with parameters trained on data, $\mathcal{K}_M \subset \mathcal{K}$ represents the knowledge subset encoded in the model's parameters.
-The distance function $d_{\mathcal{K}}$ measures differences between knowledge elements.
-A simple yet powerful example is: